tanangular/vscode-great-icons/README.md

-# VSCode Tanangular Great Icons
+# VSCode Great Icons Svelte

 A big pack of icons (100+) for your files.
 Add .svelte files support